 Eating watermelon may also help improve sexual performance.
 An amino acid called citrulline is found in high concentrations in watermelon, and has been found to improve blood flow to the penis.

 A study involving watermelon juice was carried out in Italy in 2011 on a small group of men.
 50% of these men reported they were very satisfied with the results, and measurements taken proved that their erectile hardness had improved from a score of three to a score of four (full hardness).
-More recently, a new dietary protocol has proven very effective at curing erectile dysfunction without medication.
+More recently, new dietary protocols and all natural dietary supplements like InstaRect have proven very effective at curing erectile dysfunction without medication.

 As with any course of action, natural or not, it is always a good idea to check with your personal doctor before implementing any changes to your current erectile dysfunction treatment regimen.
 This helps ensure whatever method you choose to treat your ED will be both safe and effective.